 Technical Skills Required for Product Managers

 - Software Development Skills

 - Market Research Skills

 - Basic Knowledge of Agile Methodology

 The aspect of remuneration is critical in any career choice.
 So, the natural question for aspiring product manager skills would be what is the average salary they are expected to draw?
 In India, the average salary of entry-level product managers is ₹17,00,000.
 This figure varies depending on skills and experience.
 In essence, product management is a skill-centric profession, and a professional’s skills matter when determining their salary or scope of work.
 You can get a detailed view of a product manager’s salary here.

 How to Gain the Relevant Product Manager Skills?

-It is understandable that previously it seemed quite challenging to upskill yourself while working, but in the present day and age, with the opportunities galore to undertake courses online from reputable universities, it has become seamless.
-You just need to meet the basic eligibility criteria to enrol for the programme.
+It is understandable that previously it seemed pretty challenging to upskill yourself while working.
+Still, in the present day and age, with the opportunities galore to undertake courses online from reputable universities, it has become seamless.
+You need to meet the essential eligibility criteria to enroll in the program.

-Emeritus offers various product management programmes in collaboration with top universities like ISB Executive Education, MIT Management Executive Education and others.
-As these are short-term online programs, you can easily complete the program along with your job.
-Upon completion of the product management programme, you can stay assured about gaining extensive knowledge, adding new skills, honing current skills, opening doors to lucrative job opportunities besides moving a few steps closer to achieving your goal of becoming a successful product manager.
+Emeritus offers various product management programs collaborating with top universities like ISB Executive Education, MIT Management Executive Education, and others.
+As these are short-term online programs, you can quickly complete the program along with your job.
+Upon completion of the product management program, you can stay assured about gaining extensive knowledge, adding new skills, honing current skills, and opening doors to lucrative job opportunities, besides moving a few steps closer to achieving your goal of becoming a successful product manager.